KaOS-Community-Packages/rar/README.md

 http://www.rarlab.com/

-Download and run makepkg -si in the package directory (with Dolphin and F4):
+Download PKGBUILD and run makepkg -si in the package directory (with Dolphin and F4):

+To install using kcp, in a terminal: kcp -i rar